OUR TEAM

 Natalie Sattler is thrilled to be working as the Communications and Program Coordinator for ASFT.

-Natalie holds an undergraduate degree in anthropology, a masters degree in Educational Psychology/Early Literacy from the University of Colorado, Denver and a masters of science degree in Natural Resource Management and Natural Science Education from the University of Wyoming.
+Natalie holds an undergraduate degree in anthropology, a master’s degree in Educational Psychology/Early Literacy from the University of Colorado, Denver, and a master’s of science degree in Natural Resource Management and Natural Science Education from the University of Wyoming.
 Natalie’s passion lies in supporting sustainable environments and economies.
 Natalie has worked for multiple non-profits in the past providing educational, outreach, and communication direction and support in various communities.
-Most recently, Natalie taught math and science to elementary aged students for several years.
+Most recently, Natalie taught math and science to elementary-aged students for several years.

 Board of Directors